clickcrm/Implementation-Guides/checkout-api.md

 echo json_encode($response);
 </code>
 </pre>
+<h2>4.
+Do the checkout call</h2>
-<p><strong>4.
-Add the checkout call code on your form submit button's click event handler or whereever it suits best for you.</strong></p>
+<p>Add the checkout call code on your form submit button's click event handler or whereever it suits best for you.</p>
 <pre>
 <code>
 ClickCRM_DoCheckout(htmlFormID, callbackFunction);